Acme Fire Cult

-Andrew began his career as a chef working in a few local restaurants, but his real culinary journey started at The Swan in West Malling, Kent, where his eyes were opened to local produce, farming and foraging, hunting and butchery.
-There he rose through the ranks to become Head Chef before moving on to London.
+Andrew was initially a reluctant chef, who first stepped into the kitchen to earn enough money to support his music.
+But his rock guitarist career eventually made way for Andrew’s new passion for food.
+After working in a few local restaurants, Andrew’s real culinary journey started at The Swan in West Malling, Kent.
+There, his eyes were opened to local produce, farming and foraging, hunting and butchery.
+Andrew rose through the ranks to become Head Chef before moving on to London.

-His next post was Head Chef of Salt Yard, the Italian-Spanish tapas restaurant in Goodge Street.
-Whilst working there, he set a Louisiana style food pop-up called Fleur de Lys.
-Although short lived, it’s reputation stood out to the team behind Rita’s Bar & Dining who approached him about helping them set up their first restaurant.
+Andrew next staged with Marco Pierre White, St John, Wild Honey, Arbutus and The Square, until he settled at the Anchor & Hope, all the while heading up bespoke catering events on the side.
+His next post was Head Chef of Salt Yard, the Italian-Spanish tapas restaurant on Goodge Street.
+Whilst working there, he set up a Louisiana-style food pop-up called Fleur de Lys.
+Although short-lived, its reputation stood out to the team behind Rita’s Bar & Dining, who approached him about helping them set up their first restaurant.
 Rita’s opened in Hackney in 2013 and received much praise from Giles Coren (The Times) Faye Maschler (Evening Standard) and John Walsh (Independent).

-Andrew is a prominent face at Meatopia and curates Glandstonbury – London’s annual offal festival.
+Andrew is a prominent face at Meatopia and curates Glandstonbury: London’s annual offal festival.

 In 2019, Andrew was honoured to receive the Innovation Award at the Craft Guild of Chefs Awards.
 He was particularly humbled, as it was the only award of the night voted for by the other attending professional chefs.